Tech companies sign accord to combat AI-generated election trickery

 The companies aren't committing to ban or remove deepfakes.
 Instead, the accord outlines methods they will use to try to detect and label deceptive AI content when it is created or distributed on their platforms.
 It notes the companies will share best practices with each other and provide “swift and proportionate responses” when that content starts to spread.

-The vagueness of the commitments and lack of any binding requirements likely helped win over a diverse swath of companies, but may disappoint pro-democracy activists and watchdogs looking for stronger assurances.
+The vagueness of the commitments and lack of any binding requirements likely helped win over a diverse swath of companies, but disappointed advocates were looking for stronger assurances.

 “The language isn't quite as strong as one might have expected,” said Rachel Orey, senior associate director of the Elections Project at the Bipartisan Policy Center.
 “I think we should give credit where credit is due, and acknowledge that the companies do have a vested interest in their tools not being used to undermine free and fair elections.
 That said, it is voluntary, and we'll be keeping an eye on whether they follow through.”